Debunking 5 Common Skincare Myths

 As we age, these ingredients are awesome because they promote skin regeneration.
 Essentially, they are giving us new skin faster.
 However, as our new healthy skin is coming through, it can also bring to the surface some unwanted friends…excess sebum, flakes and oil build up.
 All of which are the perfect storm for creating pimples.

 The good news?

 Pimples from a purge have a much faster life than standard acne breakouts and will usually clear up in a few days.
 If you have just started using retinoids, then give your skin time to purge – around 4 – 6 weeks.
 If you still have issues a few months in its best to speak with a specialist.

-If you still aren’t sure whether your skin is purging or reacting jump onto episode 16 of the podcast.
+Still aren’t sure whether your skin is purging or reacting?
+Jump onto episode 16 of the podcast.